TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

-correspondence is not one-to-one, because there are complicated rules for assigning default values, because the ``max-age`` and ``expires`` cookie-attributes contain equivalent information, and because :rfc:`2109` cookies may be 'downgraded' by :mod:`http.cookiejar` from version 1 to version 0 (Netscape) cookies.
+correspondence is not one-to-one, because there are complicated rules for assigning default values, because the ``max-age`` and ``expires`` cookie-attributes contain equivalent information, and because :rfc:`2109` cookies may be 'downgraded' by :mod:`http.cookiejar` kutoka version 1 to version 0 (Netscape) cookies.

 Assignment to these attributes should not be necessary other than in rare circumstances in a :class:`CookiePolicy` method.
-The class does not enforce internal consistency, so you should know what you're doing if you do that.
+The kundi does not enforce internal consistency, so you should know what you're doing if you do that.